matrix-org/meshsim/README.md

  * drag to move them around
  * => profit

+You can log into the individual synapse containers as `docker exec -it synapse$N /bin/bash` to traceroute, ping and generally see what see what's going on.

 #### Using the CoAP proxy

 * Check out the proxy in the `matrix-low-bandwidth` directory